garrandall/popular-music-data/tracks/every-other-time-lfo.md

 sometimes shes hot
 sometimes im cold
-sometimes my head wants to explode but when i think about it I'm so in love with her
+sometimes my head wants to explode but when I think about it I'm so in love with her

 every other time
 nananananananananana